 We all spent a relaxing morning cruising through the area known as the Upper Middle Rhine Valley, known for having some of the most beautiful scenery in the world.
 The floor-to-ceiling windows in Viking Bragi’s dining room ensured that no one would miss out, but most of our fellow passengers chose instead to join us on the Sun Deck for Program Director Dewi’s lively commentary.

 History comes to life at a time like this.
 Many of the river’s terraced vineyards date from Roman times.
 They seemed to use every available inch of arable land!

 Even though some of the passengers had cruised the Rhine before there was so much to see – and learn – that the entire experience seemed completely new to us.
 For 64 idyllic kilometers (40 miles), Bragi sailed past quaint churches, terraced vineyards, and charming small towns.

 Some towns had sprung up in places that were so narrow they could hold little more than a single row of houses, a road, and a railroad track!

 And yet, that wasn’t the highlight of our journey.
 Far more impressive was the 40-odd castles watching us from the hillsides above the river.

 One after another, each had its own unique story to tell.

-One baron, who lived in a nearby castle, had a fortress built in the center of the Rhine.
-Chains strung across the river ensured that no ship could pass without paying a toll.
+One baron, who lived in a nearby castle, built a fortress in the middle of the river.
+He had chains strung across the water to ensure that no ship could pass without paying a toll.